Javanese people

-The Javanese (Note: /dʒɑːvəˈniːz/, jah-və-NEEZ, /dʒæv-/ jav--, /-ˈniːs/ --NEESS) (ꦮꦺꦴꦁꦗꦮ (in the ngoko register), ꦠꦶꦪꦁꦗꦮꦶ (in the krama register); Orang Jawa) are an Austronesian ethnic group native to the central and eastern part of Java island, which covers most of the administrative areas of the provinces of Central Java, East Java, and Special Region of Yogyakarta.
+The Javanese (Note: /ˌdʒɑːvəˈniːz/ jah-və-NEEZ, /dʒæv-/ jav--, /-ˈniːs/ --NEESS) (ꦮꦺꦴꦁꦗꦮ (in the ngoko register), ꦠꦶꦪꦁꦗꦮꦶ (in the krama register); Orang Jawa) are an Austronesian ethnic group native to the central and eastern part of Java island, which covers most of the administrative areas of the provinces of Central Java, East Java, and the Special Region of Yogyakarta.
 With more than 100 million people, Javanese people are the largest ethnic group in both Indonesia and in Southeast Asia as a whole.
-Their native language is Javanese, it is the largest of the Austronesian languages in number of native speakers and also the largest regional language in Southeast Asia.
+Their native language is Javanese, the largest of the Austronesian languages in number of native speakers and also the largest regional language in Southeast Asia.
 As the largest ethnic group in the region, the Javanese have historically dominated the social, political, and cultural landscape of both Indonesia and Southeast Asia.

 There are significant numbers of Javanese diaspora outside of central and eastern Java regions, including the other provinces of Indonesia, as well as other countries such as Suriname, Singapore, Malaysia, Egypt, Saudi Arabia, South Africa, Sri Lanka, Yemen and the Netherlands.

 The Javanese ethnic group has many sub-groups (based on native Javanese community on the island of Java) that can be distinguished based on their characteristics, customs, traditions, dialects, or even their respective ways of life.
 These include Banyumasan, Cirebonese, Mataram, Osing, and Tenggerese.
 The majority of the Javanese people identify themselves as Sunni Muslims, with a small minority identifying as Christians and Hindus.
-With a large global population, the Javanese are considered significant as they are the largest Muslim ethnic group in the Far East and the fifth largest in the world after the Arabs, Bengalis, Punjabis, and Turks.
+With a large global population, the Javanese are considered significant as they are the largest Muslim ethnic group in the Far East and the fourth largest Muslim ethnic group in the world after the Arabs, Bengalis, and Punjabis.

 Javanese civilisation has been influenced by more than a millennium of interactions between the native animism Kejawèn and the Indian Hindu—Buddhist culture, and this influence is still visible in Javanese history, culture, traditions, and art forms.
 The ancient Javanese kingdoms of Singhasari and Majapahit were among the most powerful maritime empires in the region, whose boundaries included most of Maritime Southeast Asia and parts of Indochina.

 Javanese heritage has created magnificent religious monuments such as Borobudur and Prambanan which are among the world's largest temples.
 Javanese culture has a strong influence in most of the Southeast Asian countries.
 In Brunei, Malaysia, and Singapore, the influence of Javanese culture can be seen in many aspects of modern Malay culture.

 Javanese culture has greatly influenced their traditional cuisine with many dishes such as satay, sambal, ketupat, nasi kuning (pulut kuning), and rojak.
 Kris weaponry, batik and ronggeng dance art, gamelan musical instruments, and wayang kulit puppetry were introduced to them through Javanese contact.
 Javanese culture has also spread widely beyond Southeast Asia to countries such as Sri Lanka, South Africa, and Suriname, where many of the Javanese diaspora live.